allisonc2lee/university-portfolio/README.md

 ## Work / Project Examples

-- Lethbridge Food Guide
-  Please see the link here [Lethbridge Food Guide](https://github.com/leechingching/leth-food-master) to explore the web app.
+- Lethbridge Food Guide: Please see the link here [Lethbridge Food Guide](https://github.com/leechingching/leth-food-master) to explore the web app.

-- Textbooks of Terrors
-  Please see the link here [Textbooks of Terrors](http://jekyll.chingchinglee.com/projects/textbooks_of_terrors/) to explore this Education App.
+- Textbooks of Terrors: Please see the link here [Textbooks of Terrors](http://jekyll.chingchinglee.com/projects/textbooks_of_terrors/) to explore this Education App.

-- The Study of CSS Grid
-  Please see the link here [The Study of CSS Grid](http://jekyll.chingchinglee.com/projects/the_study_of_css_grid/) to check the project.
+- The Study of CSS Grid: Please see the link here [The Study of CSS Grid](http://jekyll.chingchinglee.com/projects/the_study_of_css_grid/) to check the project.

 ## Inspiration